joecreighton/moon-phase/README.md

 The font, icon, and colour settings do what you'd expect.
 * Fonts are scaled with respect to others to give the widget balance: change at your discretion.
-* All text is one colour, the header `Rises     Upper Transit     Sets` another.
+* All text is one colour, the header `Rises, Upper Transit, Sets` can use another.
 * Two icon sets can be used: one where pixels represent the `lit` side of the moon, the other where pixels represent the `shadow` side of the moon.
+* There's an additional option (`showAMPM`) to use a 12-hour clock instead of a 24-hour clock.

 ![Shadow moon](shadow-moon.jpg)

-All but two data elements -- moon icon and phase name -- can be disabled by setting their option to `false`.
-There's an additional option (`showAMPM`) to use a 12-hour clock instead of a 24-hour clock.
+* All but two data elements -- moon icon and phase name -- can be disabled by setting their option to `false`.

 ![Minimalist](minimalist.jpg)